 I graduated from Dickinson College with a BA in English and had a story published in Dickinson Review, but after that my writing became more career-oriented.
 I earned a master’s degree from New York University in English and American literature, and I worked in public relations and journalism.
 In my early thirties, I became a high school English teacher.
 It’s true that the best way to learn something is to teach it.
 For the first time, I stepped back to really think about how we write, not just what we write.
 That process was intensified when I joined the faculty of the First-Year Writing Program at Quinnipiac University in 2004.
 I still teach at Quinnipiac, and I continue to learn from my stellar colleagues and my many hard-working and interesting students.

 My debut novel, A Violet Season (Simon & Schuster, July 2012), is the product of four summers of intensive writing.
 With a teaching job and two children at home, I found it difficult to write much during the school year, though I did manage to publish short fiction, at the rate of about one story per year, in Cimarron Review; Indiana Review; CALYX; Confrontation; The Pinch; Blue Mesa Review; Brain, Child and others.
 In 2011 I was the recipient of a creative writing grant from the Connecticut Commission on Culture and Tourism, and in 2012 a creative writing fellowship from the National Endowment for the Arts.

 Today I am a writer who teaches.
-I spend most days at my cluttered home desk, focused on a writing project.
+Some days, I’m out and about in New Haven, Connecticut meeting people and writing for the online magazine Daily Nutmeg.
 Other days I spend in the classroom with my students.
-My husband cooks dinner because I’m bad news in the kitchen.
+In between, I sit at my cluttered desk and dream up writing projects of my own.
 I like nothing better than to end the day—how else?—inside the pages of a good book.